Kambrian/HBTplus/README.md

     make HBTdouble

 ### Special Compiler Flags
 Below are a few macros to further customize the behaviour of HBT.
-These flags can be switched on or off in Makefile.in and Makefile.
+These flags can be switched on or off in `Makefile.inc` and `Makefile`.
 Check the `CXXFLAGS` lines for these macros.

 - `-DENABLE_EXPERIMENTAL_PROPERTIES`: output the peebles and bullock spin parameters.
 These parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 Use them with caution.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.